DTUAqua-ObsTek/bluerov2/GETTING_STARTED.md

 ## Install Ardusub Software-In-The-Loop ##

 - SITL: Follow the installation instructions [Starting Here, and Be Sure to Follow Links](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html).
 	- NOTE: Follow "Cloning with the command line" section for minimum fuss.
+I suggest cloning the [Ardusub 4.0.3 tag](https://github.com/ArduPilot/ardupilot/releases/tag/ArduSub-4.0.3).
 	  When moving on to the [BUILD.md](https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md) section, you do not have to clone ardupilot again.

 - ArduSub Configuration:

 	```
+	cd ardupilot
 	./waf configure --board sitl
 	./waf sub
  	```